-The "Division Youth" ensures the administrative follow-up of the Flemish policy on youth and children's rights.
+The 'Division Policy and Knowledge, team transversal and international' ensures the administrative follow-up of the Flemish policy on youth and children's rights.
 Furthermore, the Division implements youth policy as a socio-cultural matter.
 It stimulates and supports a rich and varied offer of non-commercial socio-cultural activities for young people, mainly through subsidising organisations and local authorities.

-In short, the Division Youth has five main tasks:
+In short, the Division Policy and Knowledge has the following authorities: